symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

 provides the ability to store the blocks using PHPCR and it adds some commonly used blocks.

-The three blocks in the Standard Edition are custom blocks.
+The three blocks in the Sandbox are custom blocks.
 A block is handled by a block service.
 You can find this service in the ``AppBundle\Block\UnitBlockService`` class.
 Since the blocks are persisted using PHPCR, it also needs a block document, which is located in